Sahil9192/DBMS/Assignment_2.md

 LEFT JOIN Authors ON Books.AuthorID = Authors.AuthorID;
 ```

-3. **Right Join:**
+### 3. **Right Join**

+**Description:**
-Retrieve all authors and the books they have written, including authors who have not written any books.
+A `RIGHT JOIN` returns all rows from the right table (`Authors`) and the matched rows from the left table (`Books`).
+If there is no match, NULL values are returned for columns from the left table.
+This query retrieves all authors and the books they have written, including authors who have not written any books.

 ```sql
 SELECT Authors.AuthorName, Books.Title